memory-consolidation/academic-kickstart/content/authors/yee-lee-shing/_index.md

 ---
 # Display name
-name: Dr. Roberta Evangelista
+name: Prof. Yee Lee Shing

 # Username (this should match the folder name)
 authors:
-- roberta-evangelista
+- yee-lee-shing

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: alumni
+role: PI

 # Organizations/Affiliations
 organizations: